Storage

 • cabbage

-• many types of soft fruit
+• lemons, limes, raspberries, pineapple, and many other types of soft fruit

 More on this topic